-Need Activity Place School climate dimensions Data to be obtained from Stage 1 Data to be obtained from Stage 2 Data to be obtained from Stage 3 Conclusion Physical Interpersonal Is the variety of activities at school Which Emotional School relationship and cooperation sufficient for the development of children? space (indoor- outdoor) is insufficient to meet the Social Game yard Structural Is outdoor use of needs of children?
-Mental environment sufficient?
+Need Activity Place School climate dimensions Data to be obtained from Stage 1 Data to be obtained from Stage 2 Data to be obtained from Stage 3 Conclusion Physical Interpersonal Is the variety of activities at school Which Emotional School relationship and cooperation sufficient for the development of children? space (indoor- outdoor) is insufficient to meet the needs of children?
+Social Game yard Structural Is outdoor use of Mental environment children sufficient?
 Data will be obtained from Stage 1 Data will be obtained from Stage 2 Data will be obtained from Stages 1 and 2 Data will be obtained from Stage 3 What are the children's perceptions of the school climate?

-3. FINDINGS
+4. FINDINGS